carderbeeuk/fizzing-whizzbee/README.md

 ## Installation

 ### Requirements
+> these requirements are tested on debain10 using default versions

 ```
 - git
-- python3.6
+- python>=3.6
 - python3-venv
 - python3-dev
 - libssl-dev
 - nginx
 - supervisor
-- elasticsearch (should be running at defaultport)
+- elasticsearch>=7.15 (should be running at defaultport)
 - kibana (optional)
 - docker (for development only)
 ```